Huaibei Anhui, China Travel Guide

 Mashi (麻食): Small, shell-shaped pasta-like dish.
 Tangyuan (汤圆): Glutinous rice balls, often filled with sweet sesame or peanut paste.

 Options are limited compared to larger Chinese cities.
-High-end restaurants exist mainly within 4-star hotels.
+High-fine dining restaurants exist mainly within 4-star hotels.

-Numerous local restaurants serve Anhui and northern Chinese cuisine.
+Numerous local restaurants serve Anhui and the northern part of Chinese cuisine.
 Popular with locals, offering authentic flavors.

 Visit these for fresh ingredients, meat, fish, and some ready-to-eat items.